 M39 (discovered in 2001) and the UCLA Mersenne Prime have been tested,

 so there could be more found in that range at a future date.
 If they are, the UCLA Prime will get "promoted" to M47.

-This FAQ is also available in the the Belarussian language, courtesy of Amanda Lynn.
+This FAQ is available in the the Russian language, courtesy of Sandi Wolfe.